 COBOL History -

-COBOL is a high-level programming language first developed by the CODASYL Committee (Conference on Data Systems Languages) in the early 1960s (the First COBOL compiler was implemented in the same year).
+- First COBOL Version - COBOL is a high-level programming language initially developed by the CODASYL Committee (Conference on Data Systems Languages) in the early 1960s.

-- First COBOL Compiler - It was then assigned to the American National Standards Institute (ANSI) for improvements, and three ANSI standards for COBOL developed in the respective years 1968, 1974, and 1988.
+- First COBOL Compiler - CODASYL developed version assigned to the American National Standards Institute (ANSI) for improvements.

 - COBOL 1974 - ANSI published a revised version of (ANS) COBOL, which contains an additional set of features.

 - VS COBOL II (1988) - ANSI published another revised version with new features like scope terminators, including END-IF, END-PERFORM, END-READ, etc.

 - COBOL 2002 and object-oriented COBOL - IBM, Fujitsu, and Micro Focus were involved in developing object-oriented syntax.
 They started working to introduce object-orientation features in the early 1990s.
 It was finally approved by the ISO and published in late 2002.

 - COBOL v4.1 (2007) - COBOL 2002 suffered from poor support, and no compilers completely supported the object-oriented standard.
 So the most popular revised version was developed and released with the standard compiler's support in 2007.

 - COBOL v5.2 (2015) - The next popular revised version was developed and released in 2015.